-The season of fairs, or ferias, normally starts in April, kicking off with the largest and most celebrated of all: the Feria de Abril in Seville, originally scheduled to take place from 26 April to 2 May 2020.
+The season of fairs, or ferias, normally starts in April, kicking off with the largest and most celebrated of all: the Feria de Abril in Seville.

-The Feria del Caballo in Jerez has been moved to new dates in October (see below), which will probably also be the case for the Feria de Cordoba.
+The Feria del Caballo in Jerez had been moved to new dates in October 2020 (and was later cancelled).

 Romerias - pilgrimages

 The cancellations also affect local romerias, which can be anything from small village pilgrimages to the local shrine, to the mighty El Rocio, with around one million participants.

 El Rocio pilgrimage, to the town of El Rocio, close to Doñana National Park, was suspended in 2020 and 2021.